truonghoangnguyen/nikaya2/docs/.scripts/nm-all-out/085-to-prince-bodhi.md

 ## Notes

 [^816]: .
 Prince Bodhi was the son of King Udena of Kosambī; his mother was the daughter of King Candappajjota of Avantī.
-The portion of the sutta from $ 2 through $ 8 is also found at Vin $\mathrm{Cv} \mathrm{Kh} 5 /$ ii.127-29, where it leads to the formulation of the rule mentioned in the following note.
+The portion of the sutta from §2 through §8 is also found at Vin Cv Kh 5/ ii.127-29, where it leads to the formulation of the rule mentioned in the following note.

 [^817]: MA explains that Prince Bodhi was childless and desired a son.
 He had heard that people can fulfil their wishes by making special offerings to the Buddha, so he spread the white cloth with the idea: "If I am to have a son, the Buddha will step on the cloth; if I am not to have a son, he will not step on the cloth."
 The Buddha knew that by reason of past evil kamma, he and his wife were destined to remain childless.
 Hence he did not step on the cloth.
 Later he laid down a disciplinary rule prohibiting the bhikkhus from stepping on a white cloth, but subsequently modified the rule to allow bhikkhus to step on a cloth as a blessing for householders.